Dec 22, 2023

 In UNIX-like systems, file names can be entirely different from their actual types.
 In some cases, they don’t even have valid extensions.
 Therefore, it can make managing data more complicated.

-To organize information easily, Linux provides a program called the file command.
+To organize information quickly, Linux provides a program called the file command.
 It’s primarily used to determine the file type – either American Standard Code for Information Interchange (ASCII) text or Multipurpose Internet Mail Extensions (MIME) format.

 In this tutorial, you’ll learn the basics of using the program and how it can empower your server management and Linux operation skills.

-Understanding the Linux File Command Syntax
+Linux File Command Syntax

 To use the Linux file command on a VPS hosting, you’ll have to connect it with an SSH client such as PuTTY or Terminal.

-Before we get to it, let’s analyze the basic syntax of the file command:
+First, let’s analyze the basic syntax of the file command:

 file [options] [file name]